Prevention Measures for You, Your Home, and Your Pets

 For your pets

-Monkeypox is a zoonotic disease- which means that animals can get it too!
+Mpox is a zoonotic disease- which means that animals can get it too!
 There has currently been a report of human to dog transmission, but all mammals are susceptible, especially rodents.
-Pets can contact monkeypox in the same way that people can, so limit close contact and don’t share bedding.
+Pets can contact mpox in the same way that people can, so limit close contact and don’t share bedding.

-If someone in your household has monkeypox take the following preventative measures:
+If someone in your household has mpox take the following preventative measures:

 - Do not kiss, hug, or share a bed with your pet.